WojciechMatuszewski/programming-notes/web/css/css-for-js-devs.md

   - You might want to use `overflow: hidden` on the parent element to manage "spill-over" of the element you apply the `scale` on.

 - The **order of operations for the `transform` property is important**.
 The operations are applied **sequentially one after each other – RIGHT TO LEFT!**.

+ > Side note on the order of properties.
+It seems like the browsers are also matching the selectors from right to left.

 - The **`transform` property does not work with `inline` elements**.